Powered by MOMENTUM MEDIA

 Another consideration, he said, is how far down the rabbit hole a client wants to go and whether their concerns extend throughout the entire supply chain – a huge number of companies servicing the defence industry are not in the business of arms manufacturing.

 “There are many ways to achieve a great return without having [direct] exposure in your portfolio.
-It becomes more opaque with companies which indirectly profit from defence, for instance a cyber security business whose revenue sources include a relatively small defence contract,” O’Reilly added.
+It becomes more opaque with companies which indirectly profit from defence, for instance a cyber security business whose revenue sources include a relatively small defence contract,” O’Reilly said.

 “In this case it can be prudent to investigate the size of that contract relative to the company’s total revenue, and (where possible) the services that are being offered within that contract.”